-With effect from September 2013 the government abolished the right of Head teachers to authorise absence specifically for holidays unless exceptional circumstances exist.
-Head teachers will only be allowed to grant leave of absence for any reason if they are satisfied exceptional circumstances exist.
+The Education (pupil registration) (England) (Amendment) Regulations 2024 states that Headteachers/principles may not grant leave of absence during term time unless there are exceptional circumstances.
 Parents must meet with the head teacher to discuss the reason for the request to take their child out of school during term time.
-Parents must complete an Exceptional Circumstances Absence Request form stating the reason for absence, destination, dates of departure and return.
+Parents must complete an Absence

+Notification Form stating the reason for absence, destination, dates of departure and return.
 Each request will be considered on an individual basis and may be passed to the Local Authority for consideration of a Fixed Penalty notice (one per parent per child).
+From 19 August 2024 Fixed Penalty Notices for holiday absence have increased to £160 per parent per child to be paid within 28 days.
+This is reduced to £80 if paid within 21 days (DFE working together to improve school attendance).
 Parents are encouraged to keep open lines of communication with school over absence as persistent absence can be considered a safeguarding matter.
 If you fail to inform the school of a holiday/leave of absence or do not return on the date specified your child may be at risk of losing their place and be reported to the Local Authority as missing from education.